Noaarhk/Clone/README.md

-# Clone
+# ClonePractice
-Practice some random clonecoding projects
+Clone coding some random projects with Django